advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 With other words, one can design a map with prior observables which information gets preserved, although the shape of that information might change over time.

+For example, when designing a clock, one allocates prior observables and makes "laws of nature" toggle these bits using e.g. binary counting.

 The trick used to give dynamics in observables is the analogue of the holographic principle in theoretical physics.

 All information within the space that might be used by "laws of nature" is preserved and can neither be created nor destroyed by it
 (technically, only the information in the space, after "laws of nature" has been applied at least once, counts).
-This is ensured by counting the observables before moves and after and the move becomes invalid if information is created or destroyed.
+This is ensured by counting the observables before and after moves.
+The move becomes invalid if information is created or destroyed.

 There are some things the player can do that are not depending on this information, but in that case these things are possible to do in every possible world.
-Information encoded as observables allows greater variety in how the player can move, which essentially brings the number of paths from 21 trillion to infinity.
+Information encoded as observables allows greater variety in how the player can move, which essentially brings the number of paths from 21 trillion to ... well... a very huge number (how to calculate this is an open problem).
 So, it is possible to design puzzles where the player gets stuck in the maze, for all eternity.
 There might also be just one such path, that the player only survives for eternity when making one correct choice at each moment in time.